This page is about the topic of fuel. For the current price of fuel, you need to consult the fuel brand in question.

 - separate electric car symbol: a charging point is available

 As discussed above, Moto have created a bespoke road sign which follows the 2012 style, but instead of showing the brand of fuel, it has an electronic display showing the price for diesel and petrol.
-This is supposedly approved for use across England.
+Despite a successful trial, it must still be approved on a case-by-case basis.